Giskard-AI/giskard/python-client/docs/guides/scan/index.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If you encounter any issues, join our `Discord <https://discord.gg/fkv7CAr3FE>`_ and navigate to the #support channel.
+If you encounter any issues, join our `Discord <https://discord.gg/fkv7CAr3FE>`_ and ask questions in our #support channel.
 Our community will gladly help!